nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    - We do not allow remarks to contain `r/`.
    - In future updates, allow `r/`.
 1. Find behavior:
-   - The find command uses the `or` constraint, while this can provide more flexibility there are cases where users want to search for long sequence of `Strings` such as "Serangoon Gardens Rd". ]
+   - The find command uses the `or` constraint, while this can provide more flexibility there are cases where users want to search for long sequence of `Strings` such as "Serangoon Gardens Rd".
    - In future updates, we can provide users some way to indicate certain target words as a group and apply `and` constraint.
 1. Remarks added one at a time:
-   - `addrmk` only allows users to add one remark at a time
+   - `addrmk` only allows users to add one remark at a time.
-   - In future updates, allow users to add multiple
+   - In future updates, allow users to add multiple.
 1. Remarks deleted one at a time:
-   - `delrmk` only allows users to delete one remark at a time
+   - `delrmk` only allows users to delete one remark at a time.
-   - In future updates, allow users to delete multiple
+   - In future updates, allow users to delete multiple.

 ## **Appendix: Instructions for manual testing**